CharlesGillingham/CMIDI/README.md

 -	- has all the same problems as (3) above
 -	- clients can't tell at glance which properties are set by the partial constructor and which properties they need to set.
 It's inconsistent.
 A specialized constructor asks for all the valid properties, but someone with some MIDI knowledge will be wondering exactly where they set each property.

-###CMIDIEndpoint
+####CMIDIEndpoint

+Requirements:
-MIDIEndpoints: The goal of this design is to allow clients to use MIDI endpoints simply, without needing to study the complexity of CoreMIDI and all of its objects and constructors.
+The goal of this design is to allow clients to use MIDI endpoints simply, without needing to study the complexity of CoreMIDI and all of its objects and constructors.
 Thus, this interface hides all details except the most essential and implements only the simplest cases.
 If a client needs all the details of CoreMIDI, they should use CoreMIDI.

 I divided the endpoints into three classes for clarity (see explanation in the header file).
 There is shared code, but none of the code is shared between all three types of end points.
 Two types might have some very similar code -- the <MIDISender>s share some code,  <MIDIReceiver>s share some code, external endpoints have similar "search" routines, all of them have some kind of port.
 This code is subtly different for each type of endpoint.
 I could have combined the shared code into the superclass, of course, but that would have these pluses and minuses:
 -	- Combining the shared code would requires a really complicated system of inheritance that would have the thread jumping all around the hierarchy.
 I think the code for each endpoint is easier to understand if there is no inheritance at all and you can find all the code for each type of object inside that object.
 I think that future developers will start by analyzing one endpoint and trying to see how it works -- this will be easier for future developers to get an initial understanding of what's happening.